anitapeppercorn/E-Commerce-Backend/README.md

 # E-Commerce Backend
 I have built the back end for an e-commerce site.
 I have used an Express.js API, configure it to use Sequelize to interact with a MySQL database.

 Because this application is not deployed, I have created a walkthrough video that demonstrates its functionality.
-A link to the video is included here https://youtu.be/KlwsOc-TnfQ
+1. A link to the video where I seed and start running the application on locallost is here.
+2. I have tested the routes on Insomnia and that Demo is included here https://youtu.be/KlwsOc-TnfQ
-This application is deployed to github at: https://github.com/anitapeppercorn/E-Commerce-Backend
+3. This application is deployed to github at: https://github.com/anitapeppercorn/E-Commerce-Backend

 ## Contents
 - [Description](#Description)